eonurk/StreamPS/README.md

 # StreamPS

-There is no way to stream from PS5 to Kick.com.
+Currently, there is no native way to stream from PS5 to [Kick.com](https://kick.com).
 This dashboard allows you to broadcast your Twitch stream to Kick.

 1. Start a Twitch stream on PS5
 2. Run the dashboard on local (npm run dev), which starts a webpage at https://localhost:3000
 3. Enter your Twitch / Kick usernames, and Kick Stream Key (Channel > Stream URL & Key)
 4. It automatically starts your Kick Stream!

 ![panel](public/panel.png)

 ## Getting Started